-The Community Development Department works on a number of special projects in addition to its administration of Community Development Block Grant-funded projects.
+The Community Development Department has worked on a number of special projects in addition to its administration of Community Development Block Grant-funded projects.

 These non-CDBG projects are City projects and partnerships funded through a variety of sources.
 A listing of some recent and ongoing projects and initiatives are listed below.